Social commerce strategies: from browsing to buying on social media

 Performance measurement and optimization

 Social commerce requires continuous monitoring and optimization.
-The metrics that matter differ from traditional e-commerce KPIs.
+The relevant metrics differ from traditional e-commerce KPIs.

 Key performance indicators

-• Social conversion rate: Percentage of visitors via social media that make a purchase
+• Social conversion rate: Percentage of social media visitors who make a purchase

 • Cost per acquisition (CPA): Cost to acquire one customer through social channels